-But seeing is also very subjective.
-I’ve been to photography exhibitions and walked out thinking “what a load of rubbish”, but someone, probably the curator, saw something in them that they liked.
-So there’s no “rules” about whats good or bad, the conclusion rests solely with the viewer, and if the viewer can figure out why certain pictures appeal or not, it’s a step on the way to learning to “see”.
+But seeing is subjective.
+I’ve been to exhibitions and walked out thinking “what a load of rubbish”, but someone, probably the curator, saw something in them that they liked.
+So there’s no “rules” about whats good or bad, the criteria for that rests with the viewer, and if the viewer can figure out why certain pictures appeal more than others, it’s a step towards learning to “see”.

-Back in my old student days (pre-internet) we’d plunder the college library for books by accomplished photographer.
-We’d study their techniques exhaustively and try to figure out what made them masters of their craft.
+One way is to look at the work of photographers considered to be masters of the medium.
+Back in my pre-internet student days I’d plunder the college library for books by accomplished photographers, study their techniques exhaustively and try to figure out what made them masters of their craft.
 Even copy them.

-Books tend to be used less today, so I’ve made an arbitrary selection of photographs by three masters, Arnold Newman, Jay Maisel, Michael Kenna – and three phone pictures of my own for you to peruse.
-Just click on the first photograph to see them at a large size.
-Oh yes, each of the three names is a link to their websites if you would like to see more of their work.
+But books tend to be used less today, so I’ve made an arbitrary selection of images by three master photographers, Arnold Newman, Michael Kenna and Jay Maisel.
+Just click on the any of the photographs to see them at a larger size, or on their name to link to their website.

-The problem with looking at photographs on the internet however, is that the viewer tends to spend less time looking at them – probably because there’s so many.
+The problem with looking at photographs on the internet rather than a book is that the viewer tends to spend less time looking at them.
 But for the sake of this first exercise try to study each image carefully.
 If it appeals, ask yourself what captured your eye?
 Is it the light?
 The subject?
 The composition?
-The colour?
-Or a combination of them?
+Or in Jay’s case, the colour?
+A combination of them?
 Or maybe something else?

 It’s for you to choose, because your artistic likes and dislikes will have a strong bearing on your photography.
 It’s a very simple, but important stage, that most artists, photographers or painters go through.
-But if you have any question, don’t hesitate to get in touch.
+But if you have any question, don’t hesitate to get in touch with me.

 Leave a Reply